sjlamekhov/inmemorySearch/README.md

 * LT - lower than
 * NE - not equals
 * STWITH - startsWith
-* CLOSE_TO - find all attribute values that have edit distance <= 3
+* EDIIT_DIST3 - find all attribute values that have edit distance <= 3
 * CONTAINS - find all attribute values that contain specified string
 * LENGTH - find all attribute values by length